 We have a lot of people who have been impacted by COVID-19, and we can’t lose sight of the personal impact it has had on people and their ability to focus when they’re at work.
 We want to make sure everyone knows we care, not just about the job at hand, but about their ability to be here, and when they’re here, to be here 100%.

 Women in Maritime

-MW: If we look around at conferences, at terminals, and the industry at large, it certainly seems very male-dominated.
+MW: If we look around at conferences, at terminals, and at the industry at large, it certainly seems very male-dominated.
 How do you envision inspiring more women to join the industry?